Blog | Auckland Micro Wedding Venues - The Complete Guide

 Image by Perry Trotter Photography

-Jenny and Peter's Micro Wedding at Cornwall Park, One Tree Hill
+Jenny and Peter's micro wedding at Cornwall Park, One Tree Hill

 "Jenny and Peter are very sweet and shy, so a small gathering in Cornwall Park was the perfect low-pressure wedding, with only the closest family and friends on hand to help with decor and be part of the celebrations."

-Chris and Tenille from The Nostalgists
+— Chris and Tenille from The Nostalgists

 Between Auckland and Northland, we have an abundance of beautiful beaches, bays, estuaries and reserves readily available to us.